deveaswj/Shmup/README.md

       - Orange: Standard HP.
 Worth 75.
 More likely to respond when shot.
     - Types
       - Type 1 "Frog": Prefers to drop Heal or Drone Powerups.
 Likely to flee when shot.
-      - Type 2 "Bat": Prefers to drop Weapon or Drone Powerups.
+      - Type 2 "Ray": Prefers to drop Weapon or Drone Powerups.
 Likely to dive when shot, or maybe flee.
       - Type 3 "Cowl": Prefers to drop Shield or Heal Powerups.
 Likely to flee when shot, or maybe dive.
       - Type 4 "Hex": Prefers to drop Shield or Speed Powerups.
 Fires twice as often, and projectiles are faster.
       - Type 5 "Vamp": Prefers to drop Speed or Weapon Powerups.
 Likely to dive when shot.